joedougherty/writing/the_generator_that_could_not_be.rst

 * More accurately, Reals() simply cannot do what it claims.
 * It *isn't possible* to map the naturals to the reals.

 There are somehow infinitely "more" reals than naturals.
-In more formal terms, the set of the reals is said to have a greater cardinality than theset of the naturals.
+In more formal terms, the set of the reals is said to have a greater cardinality than the set of the naturals.